Skip to main content

 Yes.
 Deposit accounts at Western Alliance Bank are protected by FDIC insurance up to $250,000 per depositor, per account ownership category.
 Joint accounts are insured up to $500,000 ($250,000 per co-owner).
 Products offered by Western Alliance Trust Company, N.A. are not FDIC insured.

-Western Alliance Bank has full-service branches in Arizona, California, and Nevada.
-In 2025 the bank unified all divisions (Alliance Bank of Arizona, Bank of Nevada, Torrey Pines Bank, First Independent Bank, and Bridge Bank) under the single Western Alliance Bank brand.
+Western Alliance Bank, with approximately $99 billion in assets ($98.9 billion at March 31, 2026), has full-service branches in Arizona, California, and Nevada, with limited-service and commercial offices in additional states.
+In 2025 the bank unified six division brands (Alliance Association Bank, Alliance Bank of Arizona, Bank of Nevada, Torrey Pines Bank, First Independent Bank, and Bridge Bank) under the single Western Alliance Bank brand.
 The High-Yield Savings Premier account is available nationwide online.

 IRA beneficiary changes require a separate IRA beneficiary designation form, which is different from the POD form used for deposit accounts.
 Contact Western Alliance Bank at 1-888-271-0610 or visit a branch to request the IRA beneficiary form and make changes.